Leandro-Lucena/fin-ai/README.md

 # 💲 Fin.AI

-Fin.AI é uma aplicação de controle financeiro desenvolvida para ajudar na organização e gerenciamento do orçamento mensal.
-Com uma interface intuitiva e funcionalidades avançadas, o Fin.AI permite acompanhar despesas, receitas e planejar melhor seu orçamento.
+Fin.AI is a financial management application developed to assist with organizing and managing monthly budgets.
+With an intuitive interface and advanced features, Fin.AI enables users to track expenses, and income, and better plan their budgets.

-Confira o Fin.AI na Vercel => https://fin-ai-mu.vercel.app/
+Check out Fin.AI on Vercel ➡️ https://fin-ai-mu.vercel.app/

-## ✨ Funcionalidades
+## ✨ Features

-- 📝 **Cadastro de despesas e receitas**: Registre suas despesas e receitas com categorias personalizadas.
+- 📝 **Expense and Income Tracking**: Record your expenses and income with customized categories.
-- 📊 **Relatórios e gráficos interativos**: Visualize seu histórico financeiro com relatórios gerados por Inteligência Artificial e gráficos detalhados.
+- 📊 **Interactive Reports and Charts**: View your financial history with AI-generated reports and detailed charts.
-- 🎯 **Planejamento financeiro**: Estabeleça metas e planeje seu orçamento mensal de forma eficaz.
+- 🎯 **Financial Planning**: Set goals and effectively plan your monthly budget.
-- 📄 **Exportação de relatórios**: Exporte relatórios gerados pela Inteligência Artificial em formato PDF para fácil compartilhamento ou arquivamento.
+- 📄 **Report Export**: Export AI-generated reports in PDF format for easy sharing or archiving.
-- 📱 **Design responsivo**: Interface adaptável para uso em desktops, tablets e dispositivos móveis, garantindo uma ótima experiência em qualquer tela.
+- 📱 **Responsive Design**: Adaptive interface for desktops, tablets, and mobile devices, ensuring a great experience on any screen.

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used

-- 💻 **Frontend**: [Next.js](https://nextjs.org/) - Framework React para desenvolvimento de aplicações web.
+- 💻 **Frontend**: [Next.js](https://nextjs.org/) - React framework for web application development.
-- 🔧 **Backend**: [Node.js](https://nodejs.org/) com [Next.js API Routes](https://nextjs.org/docs/api-routes/introduction) para criar APIs.
+- 🔧 **Backend**: [Node.js](https://nodejs.org/) with [Next.js API Routes](https://nextjs.org/docs/api-routes/introduction) for creating APIs.
-- 🗄️ **Banco de Dados**: [PostgreSQL](https://www.postgresql.org/) - Sistema de banco de dados relacional robusto e escalável.
+- 🗄️ **Database**: [PostgreSQL](https://www.postgresql.org/) - Robust and scalable relational database system.
-- 🤖 **Inteligência Artificial**: [OpenAI](https://openai.com/) - Utilizado para análise de dados financeiros, geração de insights automáticos e recomendações personalizadas:
+- 🤖 **Artificial Intelligence**: [OpenAI](https://openai.com/) - Used for financial data analysis, automatic insight generation, and personalized recommendations:
-  - 🔍 **Análise de Padrões de Despesas**: Identifique categorias com maiores gastos e receba sugestões para otimização.
+  - 🔍 **Expense Pattern Analysis**: Identify categories with higher expenses and receive suggestions for optimization.
-  - 📈 **Previsão de Orçamento**: Baseado em dados históricos, o Fin.AI prevê receitas e despesas futuras para ajudar no planejamento.
+  - 📈 **Budget Forecasting**: Based on historical data, Fin.AI predicts future income and expenses to aid in planning.